- Audio, Lighting Broadstreet

 Search our directory

-AOL Time Warner and In Style magazine's Helping Hands II: Handmade in America online auction kickoff party was one of a string of recent events at the brand-new American Folk Art Museum on West 53rd Street (just down the block from the Museum of Modern Art).
+NEW YORK AOL Time Warner and In Style magazine's Helping Hands II: Handmade in America online auction kickoff party was one of a string of recent events at the brand-new American Folk Art Museum on West 53rd Street (just down the block from the Museum of Modern Art).
 Since it first opened at the beginning of the month, the space has hosted a full schedule of events, according to Stephen Kennard, owner of Canard Inc., who runs the museum cafe and is the museum's contract caterer.

 The unusual new museum, designed by Tod Williams Billie Tsien and Associates, is a raw, industrial space of gray concrete with soaring walls that compel the museumgoer (or partygoer, in this case) to look upwards at the huge skylights and staircases that spiral above.
 The event's decor mimicked the venue's industrial starkness by fashioning bars and a mini-stage with shiny textured steel plates.
 Downstairs, Fandango Productions displayed the online auction items against panels of green corrugated fiberglass.